The Game of Cycles for Grids and Select Theta Graphs: Lines and Basic Line Interactions

-We define an \textit{interaction} of a path, $\{a,b\}$, the set of the two signals on either end of the path, where $a$ and $b$ are both signal values.
+We define an \textit{interaction} of a path, $\{a,b\}$, the multiset of the two signals of the two primary edges of the path.
 There are three types of interactions: $\{1,1\}$, $\{-1,-1\}$, and $\{1,-1\}$.
 When both of the signals given are explicit signals, the number of unmarkable edges of the path is given by Lemma \ref{thm:unmarkable-edges-line}.
 That is, for explicit signals the $\{1,1\}$ and $\{-1,-1\}$ interactions will result in an odd number of unmarkable edges, and the $\{1,-1\}$ interaction results in an even number of unmarkable edges.
 We will show that the same result holds when one or both of the signals are implicit.

-We will denote the parity of the number of unmarkable edges by $p$.
-We will set $p=0$ for even parity and $p=1$ for odd parity.
+We denote the parity of the number of unmarkable edges by $p$.

-\begin{lemma} Implicit signals and explicit signals in an interaction of a path with length$ \ \geq 4$ result in the same parity of the number of unmarkable edges of the path. \end{lemma}
+\begin{lemma} Implicit signals and explicit signals in an interaction of a path with at least $4$ edges result in the same parity of the number of unmarkable edges of the path. \end{lemma}

 \begin{proof} We handle this proof with two cases regarding the number of implicit signals in the interaction.
-We need the the length requirement in order to assure that no edge sends signals to both end vertices.
+We need the length requirement in order to assure that no edge sends signals to both end vertices.

 \textbf{Case 1: One implicit signal}